Learn with Recreus

 Table of equivalences between scales A and D

-Now, we are going to see a table of equivalences between the A and D scales referring to the 4 Shore hardnesses of our Filaflex filaments.
+Next, we will see a table of equivalences between the A and D scales regarding all the Shore hardnesses of our flexible filaments from the Filaflex family.

 In addition, in this graph we can also see the comparison between the Shore A and D hardness scales.